Go Ad-Free

 One Bite Can Transmit Multiple Tick-Borne Illnesses:

 Lyme disease has spread widely from Old Lyme, Connecticut, where scientists isolated and identified it.
 However, Lyme disease is not the only disease that deer ticks (Ixodes scapularis) transmit.
-Researchers report in 2022 that there has been an increase in anaplasmosis and babesiosis in upstate New York.
+Researchers reported in 2022 that there was an increase in anaplasmosis and babesiosis in upstate New York.
 Tick-borne pathogens cause both diseases.
 Deer tick virus, also known as Powassan virus, is on the rise.

 A study of ticks on Long Island found that they can carry multiple disease-causing pathogens (mBio, Sept/Oct, 2019).
 A single tick can transmit more than one disease with its bite.
 Doctors may find diagnosis more difficult as a result.